michaelgichia/SocialBookmarking/README.md

   ```
   ## Adding Pages to our application

-  We will not go indepth on the content of these pages.
+  We will not go in-depth on the content of these pages.

   ## Dashboard
   A user can only access this page after they are registered and signed in.